 A popular one is IGPods, a subreddit for people looking for members to join their Instagram pods.
 So you can join their pod or post about starting your own.

 Method #4: Ask around

 Once you’ve built up a good relationship with some like-minded Instagrammers in your niche, you can ask them if they know of any groups you can join.
-These recommendations usually come with a personal vouch, so you know the group will be a good fit for you.
+These recommendations usually come with a personal touch, so you know the group will be a good fit for you.

 Stay away from spammy groups that use bots to inflate engagement.
-These groups will get you banned from Instagram; totally not worth it.
+These groups will get you banned from Instagram; not worth it.
 Stick to quality groups with active members, follow all guidelines, and you’ll be on your way to building a successful organic presence on Instagram.